-In regards to wearing trousers … below the ankles (isbal) … it is mentioned in a hadith in Sahih al-Bukhari and Sahih Muslim that the Messenger of Allah (Allah bless him and give him peace) said that [on the day of judgment] Allah Most High will not look with mercy towards the person who lowers his izar (lower garment) with pride.
-The limit of this lowering [of one’s lower garment below the ankles] is mentioned in a second hadith in which the Messenger of Allah (Allah bless him and give him peace) said that [the portion of] the lower garment that is below the ankles is in hellfire.
+In regards to wearing trousers … below the ankles (isbal) … it is mentioned in a hadith in Sahih al-Bukhari and Sahih Muslim that the Messenger of Allah (Allah bless him and give him peace) said that [on the day of judgment] Allah Most High will not look with mercy towards the person who lowers his izar (lower garment) with pride. ((The Prophet (Allah bless him and give him peace) said: “Allah will not look on the Day of Resurrection at a person who trails his izar out of pride.” (al-Bukhari and Muslim) )) The limit of this lowering [of one’s lower garment below the ankles] is mentioned in a second hadith in which the Messenger of Allah (Allah bless him and give him peace) said that [the portion of] the lower garment that is below the ankles is in hellfire.
 This hadith has been related by al-Bukhari. ((The Prophet (Allah bless him and give him peace) said: “Whatever of the izar (lower garment) hangs down below the ankles is in the Fire.” (al-Bukhari) ))

 A third hadith mentions the prohibition of this [act] in other types of garments as well.
 The Messenger of Allah (Allah bless him and give him peace) said that isbal (lengthening and exceeding the limit) is also in trousers, shirt and turban.
 Whoever lengthens any of these garments with pride, Allah Most High will not look with mercy towards him on the Day of Judgment.
-Abu Dawud, al-Nasai and Ibn Maja have related this hadith.
-This hadith is corroborated by another hadith in which it is mentioned that whoever lengthens his clothes with pride, Allah Most High will not look with mercy towards this person on the Day of Judgment.
-This hadith has been related by al-Bukhari and Muslim.
-The Prophet (Allah bless him and give him peace) mentioned clothes in this hadith in an absolute manner in which all [types of] clothes are included.
+Abu Dawud, al-Nasai and Ibn Maja have related this hadith. ((The Prophet (Allah bless him and give him peace) said: “Isbal may apply to the lower garment, shirt or turban.
+Whoever lets any part of them hang down in order to show off, Allah will not look at him on the Day of Resurrection.”
+(Abu Dawud, al-Nasa’i and Ibn Majah) )) This hadith is corroborated by another hadith in which it is mentioned that whoever lengthens his clothes with pride, Allah Most High will not look with mercy towards this person on the Day of Judgment.
+This hadith has been related by al-Bukhari and Muslim. ((The Prophet (Allah bless him and give him peace) said: “Whoever trails his garment out of pride, Allah will not look at him on the Day of Resurrection.” (al-Bukhari and Muslim) )) The Prophet (Allah bless him and give him peace) mentioned clothes in this hadith in an absolute manner in which all [types of] clothes are included.
 The limit of lengthening trousers has been mentioned in the hadith and the limit in other garments, as mentioned by scholars, is lengthening the sleeve beyond the fingers [in shirts] and lowering half of the turban’s end (or tail) below the waist.
 All of these [types of] isbal are prohibited.

 Some awry-headed individuals say the prohibition mentioned in the hadith is for isbal that is done with pride and since we do not do it with pride, it is permissible for us.
 Firstly, it should be known that it is incorrect to say we do not do it with pride.
 So why do you do it?
 Why do you not adopt the Sunnah appearance?
 It is because adopting the Sunnah appearance this way causes distress.
 Why do you despise trousers above the ankles?
 If this is not pride, then what is?